TDP 5 Desktop Tablet Press

 It will also be able to tell you the amount of profit it will generate every hour you run this tablet press, which makes this calculator a powerful tool when deciding on which tablet press is right for you or your business.

 This is a very common question as all of the machines are extremely similar but equally have different strengths.

-The easiest way to split these up would be in to automatic anda manual machines.
+The easiest way to split these up would be into automatic and manual machines.

 We've created a calculator on our website for most of our tablet presses.
 See the "profit calculator" tab on the product page and enter your profit per tablet to see how many running hours the press will pay for itself and how much profit per hour it will generate.

 The TDP 5.
-Hands down this has been the most popular model for a while now.
-We do get customers coming back and upgrading to the RTP 9 (normally after a couple of years) but most customers starting off go for the TDP 5.
+Hands down, this has been our most popular model for a while now.
+We do get customers coming back and upgrading to the RTP 9 (normally after a couple of years), but most new customers initially choose the TDP 5.

 Yes, you do get a die with the machine.
 Every machine comes fitted with a die.

 If you would like you can get this customised with your logo or lettering but it takes 6-8 weeks.

 Or, we have a standard 8mm round, bevelled edge with breaker installed in the machines in stock.